What Is High Performance Driver Education (HPDE)?

-Based on the information people provide when they first became a member of the Allegheny Region Porsche Club, there is a great interest in attending driver education events.
-A driver’s education is a method for you to learn what it means to drive your Porsche in a high-performance manner.
-It allows you to learn the basic skills needed to drive fast safely, and to learn your car’s response and feedback to your driving input with a skilled instructor familiar with your type of vehicle and at a pace with which you feel comfortable.
-Driver education events are held at any one of a number of road race tracks; in the “local” area there is Nelsons Ledges (near Warren, OH), Mid-Ohio (near Mansfield, Ohio), and Watkins Glen (near Corning, NY).
-ARPCA considers PittRace, near Wampum, PA our hometown track.
-PittRace has spent millions upgrading the paddock facilities and has double the track length in 2015 and repaved the North Track in 2017, with new curbing as well.
+Based on the information people provide when they first became a member of the Allegheny Region Porsche Club (ARPCA), there is a great interest in attending HPDE events.
+An HPDE is a method for you to learn what it means to drive your Porsche in a high-performance manner.
+It allows you to learn the basic skills needed to drive fast safely, and to learn your car’s response and feedback to your driving input, all done with a skilled instructor familiar with your type of vehicle and at a pace with which you feel comfortable.
+HPDE events are held at any one of a number of road race tracks; in the “local” area there is Nelsons Ledges (near Warren, OH), Mid-Ohio (near Mansfield, Ohio), and Watkins Glen (near Corning, NY).
+ARPCA considers Pitt Race, near Wampum, PA our hometown track.
+Pitt Race has spent millions upgrading the paddock facilities and doubled the track length in 2015 and repaved the North Track in 2017, with new curbing as well.

-What Happens at a DE?
+What Happens at an HPDE?

 In addition to the on-track instruction, most organizers of track events (including Allegheny Region) also provide classroom sessions to enhance your education in high performance driving.
-These sessions get into more detail on safety and high performance driving techniques than is possible in the car at speed on the track.
+These sessions get into more detail about safety and high performance driving techniques than is possible in the car at speed on the track.

 What is required?

-The second item is to ensure you have a racing helmet with a 2010 or newer SNELL rating (note: there are two ratings applied to helmets SNELL SA, or “Special Applications” rating; to be differentiated between a SNELL “M” or “Motorcycle” Rating.
+The second item is to ensure you have a racing helmet with a 2015 or newer SNELL rating (note: there are two ratings applied to helmets SNELL SA, or “Special Applications” rating; to be differentiated between a SNELL “M” or “Motorcycle” Rating.
 You should look for the SA rating).
 If you are shopping at the local discount department store for a helmet, forget it.
 They are usually available only at high-performance mail order houses or race specialty shops.
-If you are coming to your first event, you can usually borrow or share one with someone else; if you expect problems let someone on the DE Committee know and they will try to help.
+If you are coming to your first event, you can usually borrow or share one with someone else; if you expect problems let someone on the HPDE Committee know and they will try to help.
 Beyond that, the only clothing requirement is long sleeve cotton shirt, long cotton pants, and leather or canvas shoes (key thing is NO SYNTHETICS).